weaveVM/hello-world-avs-as-exex/README.md

 ## About This ExEx
 This ExEx is the re-implementation of Eigenlayer's [hello-world-avs](https://github.com/Layr-Labs/hello-world-avs) as an ExEx. this work comes to demonstrate in practice how the Operator-As-ExEx paradigm works.

+## Low Latency EDA

+This ExEx shows how to build a high-performance EDA-AVS-Operator by minimizing network latency.
+Rather than continuously polling JSON-RPC endpoints for AVS Service Manager smart contract events or monitoring blockchain events, this implementation uses direct ExEx notifications that has shared memory communication with the Reth node.

+The operator initializes the RPC provider just once, using it only when submitting task results.
+All other monitoring/polling - whether for new AVS tasks or EDA-task completion events - happens through ExEx notifications instead of current polling methods in AVS operators.

 ## Operators-As-ExEx Workflow
 ![](./assets/workflow.png)